Introduction

 Note

-If you have additions, improvements, bug reports etc. please contact us via GitLab.
-You are welcome to contribute to the project.
+If you have additions, improvements, bug reports, etc., please get in touch with us via GitLab.
+You are very welcome to contribute to the project.

 How to Read

 There are many different ways to read this tutorial.
-If you have no background in LaTeX, it is best to get familiar with the most basic terms.
-Once you have a brief knowledge, head to the installation so that you have a hands-on possibility when following the Beginner’s Guide.
+If you have yet to gain experience with LaTeX, it is best to familiarize yourself with the most basic terms.
+Once you have concise knowledge, head to the installation for a hands-on prospect to follow the Beginner’s Guide.

 Hint

-Choose the installation guide that fits you the most.
-Head to the installation section to see all supported options.
+Choose the installation guide that fits you best.
+Head to the installation section to see all supported choices.

-After installing LaTeX, we recommend the Beginner’s Guide.
-Having worked through this guide’s tutorials, you will have created a PDF that on the one hand tests the installation and on the other hand provides a first insight.
+To round off the LaTeX installation procedure, we recommend reading the Beginner’s Guide.
+After working through this guide’s tutorial, you will create a PDF that tests the installation and gives further insight.

-Once you are familiar with LaTeX we recommend you to install the BFH LaTeX package(s).
+Once familiar with LaTeX, we recommend installing the BFH LaTeX package(s).
 Users who have already worked with LaTeX can skip ahead to this point.

-To start working with the BFH LaTeX package(s) we recommend to read the section Getting Started.
-Further documentation of BFH LaTeX classes and packages is given in the sections BFH Classes and Features/Options/Modules.
+To start working with the BFH LaTeX package(s), we recommend reading the section Getting Started.
+The BFH Classes and Features/Options/Modules sections provide additional documentation of BFH LaTeX classes and packages.

-If you’d like to get started straight, install the BFH LaTeX example packages.
-In the examples folder are multiple document examples using Latexmk and LuaTeX.
-The examples help you get started super quick with a specific document type i.e. report, letter, thesis, presentation, etc.
+If you want to start directly, install the BFH LaTeX example packages.
+In the examples folder are numerous bfh-ci-based examples using Latexmk and LuaTeX.
+The examples help you quickly start working with a specific document type, such as a report, letter, thesis, presentation, etc.

 Note